Tuesday, February 28, 2012

 I looked into the rearview mirror.
 Then I saw it.
 It was burred screw on the map light just above the mirror.
 Knowing that it was a new car I knew that it was unlikely the bulb in the map light had been replaced.
 It was more like that it had been tampered with.

 I removed the two screws in the map light and found a tiny microphone and small circuit board—about the size of a postage stamp—with two wires leading from them.
 One wire went to the battery, and the other went to a cellphone hidden in the roof.

 When the estranged husband wanted to listen in to his wife on her cellphone, he would call the hidden cellphone.
 Of course, it didn’t ring.
 If his wife was in the car at the time and on her phone, he could listen to her side of the conversation.

-I gave the bug and my written report to the client.
-I don't know the outcome of the divorce, or of the illegal bugging.
+She gave the spy cellphone and my written report to her lawyer.
+What her husband did was a crime.
+I don't know the outcome of the divorce or the illegal bugging.